 During this example, Simulink® generates files in the current working directory.
 If you do not want to generate files in this directory, you should change the working directory to a suitable directory before starting this example.

 find_mdlrefs utility function to find all Model blocks and all models referenced by a model.
 Type

 [refMdls, modelBlks] = find_mdlrefs('sldemo_mdlref_depgraph');

 view_mdlrefs utility function or select the menu item Analysis > Model Dependencies > Model Dependency Viewer > Models Only to start the dependency viewer for a specific model.

 The next figure shows the dependency graph of

 sldemo_mdlref_house.
-If the model had library links, you could go to the View menu and select Include Libraries to have the dependency viewer show libraries linked to by models in the hierarchy.
-When Include Libraries is selected, yellow nodes are used to depict libraries.
+If the model had library links, you could select User-defined Libraries from the toolstrip to have the dependency viewer show libraries linked to by models in the hierarchy.
+When User-defined Libraries is selected, purple nodes are used to depict libraries.

 Left-clicking on a node selects it.